merlin-cs/Once4All/docs/source/evaluation.rst

 .. code-block:: console

-   $ python3 evaluation/reproduce_experiments.py --output-dir ./results --ablation
+   $ python3 evaluation/reproduce_experiments.py --output-dir ./results

 This process takes approximately 10 hours to finish.
 We recommend using ``screen`` to run it in the background: